krakend/krakend-documentation/extending/writing-plugins.md

 ---
-lastmod: 2023-02-02
+lastmod: 2024-11-27
 date: 2019-01-14
-linktitle: Building custom plugins
+linktitle: Writing plugins
-title: Building custom plugins for KrakenD API Gateway
+title: Writing and building custom plugins
 description: Learn how to extend the functionality of KrakenD API Gateway by writing and building custom plugins, enabling custom business logic and workflows
 weight: 10
 skip_header_image: true